chinchalinchin/ontology/docs/ASSETS.md

 ## Tiles

-Tiles are defined to be 96px by 32px.
+Tiles have their dimensions defined in the the static world state, i.e. _data/state/static.yaml_.
+Because of this, whatever the tile dimensions are defined to be (by default, _(92px, 32px)_), all tiles are rendered in multiples of the tile dimensions.
 There is no getting around this.
 It is hardcoded into the game engine.
 If you wish to paint a graphic of arbitrary dimensions, you are looking for a _Strut_.

-The benefit of having a hardcoded tile size is it makes the math of rendering large areas of the canvas relatively simple. _Tiles_ are rendered in multiples of the base unit (96px, 32px). _Tiles_ are meant to provide a general background to the game, more custom graphics are implemented
+The benefit of having a pre-defined tile size is it makes the math of rendering large areas of the canvas relatively simple. _Tiles_ are rendered in multiples of the base unit. _Tiles_ are meant to provide a general background to the game, more custom graphics are implemented by higher level in-game objects.

+### Notes

-A set of _Tile_\s construccted from the same tileset frame is called a _tileset_.
+- **Collections**: A set of _Tile_\s constructed from the same tileset frame is called a _tileset_.
+- **State vs. Property**: A _Tile_ has no state information and its in-game representation is defined entirely by its properties.
+Its representation does not depend in any way on what happens in-game.

 ## Struts

+### Notes

-A set of _Strut_\s constructed from the same strutsheet frame is called a _strutset_.
+- **Collections**: A set of _Strut_\s constructed from the same strutsheet frame is called a _strutset_.
+- **State vs Property**: A _Strut_ has no state information and is defined entirely by its properties.
+Its representation does not depend in anyway on what happens in-game.

 ## Plates

 A set of _Plate_\s constructed from the same platesheet frame is a called a _plateset_.

-### Doors
+### Door

 _Doors_ are a special type of _Plate_.
 When the player character overlaps with the hitbox of a _Door_, he or she has the option of interacting with it.
 This will trigger the world transitioning to a new layer.
 See [Definitions](./DEFINITIONS.md) for more information on layers.

+### Chest

+### Pressure

+### Notes
+- **Collections**: A set of _Plate_\s constructed from the same platesheet frame is called a _plateset_.
+- **State vs. Property**: A _Plate_ are "fuzzy."
+They have, in a sense, a _pseudo-state_.
+As it is plain from the different types of _Plate_\s
 ## Compositions

 A _Composition_ can be constructed from a collection of sets of _Strut_\s and a collection of sets of _Plate_\s.
 To use the terminology defined in the previous sections, a composition is a union of strutsets and platesets.